Unclonable Cryptography in Linear Quantum Memory: Introduction

 Finally, as mentioned, the information our oracles provide is significantly more than just giving out membership access to $S_{y}$, $S_{y}^{\bot}$, and the previous security analysis of \cite{C:ShmZha25} cannot be used as is.
 By a new analysis we show that even with this extra information, it is impossible to find a collision in $H$.
 In the process, we also define and prove the security of a generalization of subspace-hiding obfuscation, which we refer to as subspace-hiding functions in this work (see Section \ref{section:subspace_hiding_function}).

-\paragraph{Overcoming the CPF input-size Problem.} Next, we turn to overcoming the issue with the coset partition function (CPF) input size.
+\paragraph{Overcoming the CPF input-size Problem.} We go back to thinking about the size of the quantum signing key for signing $\lambda$-bit messages.
+Until now, we explained how to go from keys of size $\Omega\left( \lambda^3 \right)$ qubits, due to the original construction of \cite{C:ShmZha25}, to $O\left( \lambda^2 \right)$ in our optimized construction.
+Next, we turn to overcoming the issue with the coset partition function (CPF) input size.
 Looking at the final step of the security reduction of \cite{C:ShmZha25}, what is shown is that given only the oracles $\Ps$, $\Ps^{-1}$ (that is, without the dual oracle $\Ds$), the function $H$ is collision resistant.
-The central tool of the reduction is a CPF $\hashQ$ from $n$ to $r$ bits, where the dimension of each preimage coset of $\hashQ$ is $2^\lambda$ and $\hashQ$ is collision-resistant.
+The central tool of the reduction is a CPF $\hashQ$ from $n$ to $r$ bits, where the size of each preimage coset of $\hashQ$ is $2^\lambda$ and $\hashQ$ is collision-resistant.
 Very roughly, the reduction embeds $\hashQ$ inside both oracles $\Ps, \Ps^{-1}$, in an indistinguishable way, to later claim that a collision in $H$ constitutes a collision in $\hashQ$.
 In order to claim indistinguishability between the original oracles $\Ps, \Ps^{-1}$ and the oracles where $\hashQ$ is embedded in, there are two primary arguments where the structure of $\hashQ$ comes up.